kaustubhgupta/rental-property-management-dbt/README.md

 ### `generate_schema_name`
 - Custom macro overriding dbt’s default schema generation behavior.
-- Selects the schema based on configuration provided in `dbt_project.yml`.
+- Selects the schema based on the configuration provided in `dbt_project.yml`.
-- If no schema is specified, falls back to the default from `profiles.yml`.
+- If no schema is specified, it falls back to the default from `profiles.yml`.

 ### `generate_targeted_array_element_distinct_values`
-- Utility macro to extract **distinct values** from **array-type fields** (e.g., `amenities`, `host_verifications`).
+- Utility macro to extract **distinct values** of a coloum based on filtering **array-type fields** (e.g., `amenities`, `host_verifications`).
-- Useful for queries requiring value-based filtering on nested attributes.
+- Useful for queries requiring value-based filtering on array-type values.

 ### `generate_is_greater_than_test`
-- Test generation macro to generate singular test for checking if a value is greater than other
+- Test generation macro to generate a singular test for checking if a value is greater than another
-- Useful to check columns which should not be greater than other columns
+- Useful to check columns that should not be greater than other columns
 ---

 ## 🕓 Snapshots